 The Scottish Wildlife Trust (SWT) is a partner of Isle of Eigg Heritage Trust with responsibilities for wildlife conservation policies.
 The Scottish Wildlife Trust employs a seasonal ranger to carry out wildlife surveys, lead guided walks and events, provide wildlife information, carry out practical conservation tasks and help with land management issues.
+SWT’s 2026 walks are listed below.

 SWT wildlife walks with the seasonal wildlife ranger run throughout the summer.
 You don’t need to book and walks are free of charge, but donations are welcome.
 Any donations go directly towards projects organised by the Eigg ranger to support wildlife and biodiversity.
-For up to date info see notice board at An Laimhraig pier building.
+For up to date info see notice board at An Laimhrig pier building.

 You can make a donation by text at any time.
 Text SWTEIGG followed by your donation amount to 70085.
 For example to donate £5, text SWTEIGG5 to 70085, to donate £10, text SWTEIGG10 to 70085.